kadena-io/chainweb-node/README.md

 that is issued by a widely accepted CA (a minimum requirement is acceptance by the OpenSSL library).

-Operators of bootstrap nodes are expected be committed to guarantee long-term availability of the nodes.
+Operators of bootstrap nodes are expected to guarantee long-term availability of the nodes.
 The list of builtin bootstrap nodes should be kept up-to-date and concise for each chainweb-node release.

 If you like to have your node included as a bootstrap node please make a pull request that adds your node to [P2P.BootstrapNodes module](src/P2P/BootstrapNodes.hs).